Updated May 3, 2023

 Click on Formula Tab > Financial > Click on XIRR

-Click on the cell where you want the result value then put the formula as below mention
+Click on the cell where you want the result value, then put the formula as below mentioned

 = XIRR (cash flow value range, dates value range) > Enter

 - Values (Required Argument) –The values representing the series of cash flows.
 Instead of an array, it can reference a range of cells containing values.

 - Dates (Required Argument) – A series of dates corresponding to the given values.
 Subsequent dates should be later than the first date as the first date is the start date, and subsequent dates are future dates of outgoing payments or income.

 - Guess (Optional Argument) –It is an initial guess of the IRR.
 If omitted, Excel takes the default value, which is 10%.